Gesee-y/Cruise.jl/docs/Plugins/index.md

-# Cruise 0.3.0 documentation: Plugins
+# Cruise 0.3.0 Documentation: Plugins & Capabilities

-This documentation provides the informations and steps necessary for anyone to make a plugin.
+This documentation provides the information and steps necessary for anyone to create a plugin in Cruise.

-In order to extend itself, Cruise rely on a **plugin system** built on top of a dependency graph.
+Cruise extends itself via a **plugin system** built on top of a dependency graph.
+A plugin is essentially a **subgraph of that dependency graph**.
+To control interactions between plugins, Cruise uses a **capabilities system**: each plugin can expose a limited interface (a capability) to dependent plugins.

-A **plugin** is basically a subgraph of that dependency graph.
+---

-## Making a plugin
+## Making a Plugin

-To make a plugin, it's relatively simple, first of all let's setup Cruise.
+To create a plugin, first set up Cruise:

 ```julia
 using Cruise